symfony/symfony-docs/quick_tour/flex_recipes.rst

 Profiler: Debugging Paradise
 ----------------------------

-One of the *coolest* features of Symfony isn't even installed yet!
+One of the *coolest* features of Symfony is not even installed yet!
 Let's fix that:

 .. code-block:: terminal